 Quite a few dishes of the local cuisine have survived from the olden times to this day.
 Those few are packing a punch in the flavor department leaving everyone who tastes them drooling and asking for more.
 Here are the traditional dishes of Rhodes grouped in categories for your convenience.

-Avranies: A local variety of asparagus found in the wild, cooked in the pan with olive oil and onions and drizzled with a flour and lemon sauce.
+Avranies: A local variety of asparagus found in the wild, cooked in the pan with olive oil and onions and drizzled with flour and lemon sauce.

 Pitaroudia: One of the most popular Rhodian delicacies, pitaroudia are pies made of pureed boiled chickpeas that are mixed with plenty of finely chopped mint, onions, and tomato, formed into balls and baked in hot oil.